sakayase/flutter_firebase_explorer/README.md

 - Thirdly, I have to remove the flickering.

 For now, the main features are there, its just some QOL and visuals ameliorations left to do.

+Tested on web, should work with others but i dont know for now.